drakkan/sftpgo/docs/howto/lets-encrypt-certificate.md

 # Securing SFTPGo with a free Let's Encrypt TLS Certificate

-This tutorial shows how to create and configure a free Let's encrypt TLS certificate for the SFTPGo Web UI and REST API, the WebDAV service and the FTP service.
+This tutorial shows how to obtain and renew a free Let's encrypt TLS certificate for the SFTPGo Web UI and REST API, the WebDAV service and the FTP service.

 Obtaining a Let's Encrypt certificate involves solving a domain validation challenge issued by an ACME (Automatic Certificate Management Environment) server.
 This challenge verifies your ownership of the domain(s) you're trying to obtain a certificate for.
 Different challenge types exist, the most commonly used being `HTTP-01`.
 As its name suggests, it uses the HTTP protocol.
 While HTTP servers can be configured to use any TCP port, this challenge will only work on port `80` due to security measures.